Four Star Television: David Charnay's acquisition

-Final acquisitions: Robert Seidenglanz, Ronald Perelman and Rupert Murdoch
+Final acquisitions: Compact Video, Ronald Perelman and Rupert Murdoch

-David Charnay sold Four Star to Robert Seidenglanz's Compact Video Systems in 1989 which was then owned by Ronald Perelman.
-After Compact Video shut down, its remaining assets, including Four Star, were folded into majority shareholder Ronald Perelman's MacAndrews and Forbes Incorporated.
-In 1989, Perelman acquired New World Entertainment and Four Star became a division of New World.
+By 1987, David Charnay had sold Four Star to Robert Seidenglanz's Compact Video Systems, which was then majority-owned by Ronald Perelman.
+After Compact Video shut down, its remaining assets, including Four Star, were folded into Perelman's MacAndrews and Forbes Incorporated.
+In 1989, Perelman acquired New World Entertainment and Four Star was merged into New World by April 1990.
 After Four Star International became part of New World, Four Star operated as in-name-only.
 In 1993, Four Star acquired 50% of Genesis Entertainment.
-As part of the acquisition, Genesis acquired television distribution rights of Four Star's 160 feature films and television series.
+As part of the acquisition, Genesis acquired television distribution rights to Four Star's 160 feature films and television series.

-Four Star International is now owned by The Walt Disney Company, with most of its library of programs controlled by 20th Century Fox Television as a result of the buyout between Rupert Murdoch and Ron Perelman in 1996.
+Four Star International is now owned by The Walt Disney Company, with most of its library of programs controlled by 20th Television as a result of the buyout between Rupert Murdoch and Ron Perelman in 1996.